rdpatil4/ESClient/README.md

    *'Theme':'Blitzer'
 }
 ```
-You can change the location of your Elastic Search cluster and port and you are good to go.
+Just change the location of your Elastic Search cluster and port and you are good to go.

 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/ESClient.png)